Phone / WhatsApp :+86 15868721920

 Surface Finish and Purity

 BPE fittings have stricter surface finish requirements than 3A fittings.
 You will notice this difference when you look at the numbers.
-BPE fittings must meet a lower roughness average (Ra), which means the inside surface feels much smoother.
-This smoothness helps prevent bacteria from sticking and makes cleaning easier.
+BPE fittings must meet a lower roughness average (Ra), which means the inside surface is smoother.
+This smoothness helps reduce residue retention and improves cleanability.
+If you need a practical SF1/SF4 finish reference (20 µin vs 15 µin), see this PDF.
+For how grit correlates to estimated Ra, see MicroGroup’s conversion table (PDF).

 Fitting TypeInterior Surface FinishRoughness Average (Ra)